 It’s not that men are more athletic than women, their athletic capabilities are built around strength and power and not endurance.
-Women have the benefit of having the stamina to sustain exercise longer without becoming fatigued.
+Women have the benefit of having the stamina to sustain exercise longer without becoming fatigued and have greater muscle endurance.
 Different, but one isn’t necessarily better than the other.
 It depends on the sport and the objective.
 So, guys and gals each have their own unique athletic prowess!

 Independent.co.UK.
 “Women have more stamina and muscle endurance than men, study suggests